osmandapp/web/main/docs/versions/future-android.md

 The palette editor allows you to create and edit custom color schemes to personalize your maps.
 This is where you can customize colors according to personal preferences or the requirements of a particular route.
 -->

-### Quick Action to Change the Terrain Color Scheme
+### Quick Action to Switch Terrain Color Palettes

+*Menu → Configure screen → Custom buttons → + → Add button → Add action → Topography → Change Terrain color scheme*

+![Color Scheme](../../blog/2024-06-19-android-4-8/img/color_scheme.png)

-In this release, we have added the ability to switch between [terrain](../user/plugins/contour-lines#terrain) color schemes, similar to switching between layers.
+In this release, we have added the ability to switch between [terrain](../user/plugins/contour-lines.md#terrain) color palettes, similar to switching between layers.
 This can be done using the Quick Actions tool.

-_Menu → Configure screen → Custom buttons → + → Add button → Add action → Topography → Change Terrain color scheme_

-![Color Scheme](../../blog/2024-06-19-android-4-8/img/color_scheme.png)

 ### Map Legend for Color Palette Schemes

-The legend provides an easy way to view and understand the different markings on the map.
-New color palette schemes have been added to display [**speed** for tracks](../user/map/tracks-on-map/track-appearance#color), [**line type** for routes](../user/navigation/guidance/map-during-navigation#color), [**altitude and slope** for terrain](../user/plugins/contour-lines#color-scheme), and all [**weather layer**](../user/plugins/weather#weather-layers) color palettes.

 <table class="image">
     <tr>